ribailey/gghybrid/README.md

 # gghybrid
 R package for analysis of hybrids and hybrid zones.
+Currently includes hybrid index and genomic cline estimation for bi-allelic genomic data.

 Functions should be run in the following order:
 1. read.data  #Read in a data file in structure format or similar#